Pendleton, Indiana: Fall Creek Massacre

+Attack on Frederick Douglass

 Frederick Douglass wrote of being attacked by a mob as he promoted the Abolition cause in 1843.
 His party had erected a platform in nearby woods.
 A crowd of "rough characters", largely from "Andersonville", tried to silence them, then severely beat them.
 He defended himself with a stick, but was knocked unconscious.
 He was nursed back to health over days by the Quaker Neal Hardy and his wife.
 Douglass never regained full use of his injured hand.